 Sexy was missing

 I understand J.K.
 Rowling was writing for very young readers, but let’s have some reality check.
-As Harry and his mates grew in age, so did the readers.
-Although an 11-year-old boy normally does not pays attention towards the sexiness of his age fellows (because there isn’t any) as puberty hits and girls start to develop, boys, do start paying attention.
+As Harry and his mates grew in age, so did the readers, and although an 11-year-old boy normally does not pays attention towards the sexiness of his age fellows (because there isn’t any) as puberty hits and girls start to develop, boys do start paying attention.
 So by third or fourth book Harry and his buddies should be noticing things.
 Like not the ‘she looked pretty’ kind of thing, guys don’t think like that.
-I am a female and I know teenage boys can have the wildest of wild imagination.
+I am a female and I know teenager boys can have the wildest of wild imagination.

 No Bang Bang

-The only logical (and non-magical) explanation to all these major plot holes I have is that they were probably putting female hormone-based birth control in the Hogwarts meals.
+The only logical (and non-magical) explanation to all these points I have is that they were probably putting female hormone-based birth control in the Hogwarts meals.
 This will explain the lack of tantrums, lack of sex drive and zero need for Fetus Deletus.